-PGMS is open from 7:35 a.m. to 4:00 p.m.
+PGMS and the office is open daily from 7:35 a.m. to 4:00 p.m.
 Students who have a 1st period class, which begins at 7:45 a.m., are allowed in the building to go to their locker and go to class.
-Students who do not have a 1st period class are not allowed in the building until opening bell at 8:25 a.m.
+Students may also enter the building at 8am to go to the library only.
+Students who do not have a 1st period class, are not allowed in the building until opening bell at 8:25 a.m.

 Students who remain on campus 10 minutes after the final bell must be inside of a classroom participating in a designated program (library/study hall, computer lab, detention, AIC, music, athletics).
 Students may not simply "hang out" after school, as no supervision is available.
-The office is open daily from 7:35 a.m. to 4:00 p.m.